Love of his Life

 Twelve months after her death, the boyfriend pleaded guilty to second degree murder with malice aforethought.

-Here’s what happened: On the first night of the cruise, the couple argued.
+Here’s what happened: She didn't go overboard.
+On the first night of the cruise, the couple argued.
 The argument escalated.
 The boyfriend grabbed his girlfriend by her neck and squeezed his hands tight.
 As he strangled her, he pushed her off their 13th floor deck balcony.
 She fell to the 11th floor deck, where she died from blunt force trauma.

 A Chief U.S. District Judge sentenced him to 12 years in prison, five years of post-release supervision, and pay over $8,000 to the victim’s family.